List of Popular Database System Management Software

 Oracle Database System Management Software

-The first popular database is Oracle.
-A relational database management system has been produced by this California-based company since 1977.
+The first popular database was Oracle.
+Relational database management systems have been produced by this California-based company since 1977.
 (RDBMS).

 The Oracle moniker is associated with large databases used in companies or complex databases.

-Even though this Oracle database falls into the “premium” category, developers who use it to create client databases don't have to worry about how much an up-front license fee will cost.
+Even though this Oracle database falls into the “premium” category, developers who use it to create client databases don't have to worry about how much the license costs up front.

 However, if you sell license packages to customers, it may also depend on the terms of the contract.